Rachel B. Gross

 - “‘Draydel Salad’: The Serious Business of Jewish Food and Fun in Postwar America,” in Religion, Food, and Eating in North America, edited by Benjamin E. Zeller, Marie W. Dallam, Reid L. Neilson, and Nora L. Rubel, Columbia University Press, 2014.

-- “Is the Statue of Liberaty a Jewish Woman?”
+- “Is the Statue of Liberty a Jewish Woman?”
 J. The Jewish News of Northern California, July 3, 2017.

 - “‘Anne ♥ Peter’ and the Rise of Anne Frank Fan Videos,” The Jewish Daily Forward, The Sisterhood blog, November 17, 2015.